-So, let me give you some examples of powerful questions.
-How can I practice more love right now?
-How can I find gratitude in this situation?
-What would curiosity do in this moment?
-How can I create more connection?
-What can I give?
-What is perfect about this situation?
-How can I make this more fun?
-How can I create what I want?
+So let me give you some examples of powerful questions.
+"How can I practice more love right now?", "How can I find gratitude in this situation?", "What would curiosity do in this moment?", "How can I create more connection?", "What can I give?", "What is perfect about this situation?", "How can I make this more fun?", "How can I create what I want?"
 Right?
-Those I will tell you are probably not very common questions, right?

-I know a lot of you out there can really relate to asking yourself dead-end questions.
-What's wrong with me?
-Why am I such a screw-up?
-Why am I a failure?
-How come I can never figure this out?
-You are familiar with deadend questions.
-But what I want you to do is start to shift to powerful questions because I tell you that is going to change everything for you.
-And here's the thing often, it only takes a subtle shift to turn a dead-end question into a powerful one.
+Those I will tell you, are probably not very common questions.
+I know a lot of you out there can really relate to asking yourself dead end questions.
+"What is wrong with me?", "Why am I such a screw up?", "Why am I a failure?", "How come I can't ever figure this out?"
+You are familiar with dead end questions.
+But what I want you to do is start to shift to powerful questions because I tell you, that is going to change everything for you.

-So, you can go from asking yourself, how am I ever going to figure this out, right?
-Or your brain is probably automatically coming up with answers like, I'm not going to figure it out.
-I can't figure it out, and you can shift it to how can I find a solution, right?
+And here's the thing.
+Often it only takes a subtle shift to turn a dead end question into a powerful one.
+So you can go from asking yourself, "How am I ever going to figure this out?", where your brain is probably automatically coming up with answers like, "I'm not going to figure it out", "I can't figure it out", and you can shift it to, "How can I find a solution?"
 How many times have you asked yourself that?
 How can I find a solution?
-You can take a question like, why is she always such a jerk to me, and slightly shift it to I wonder what she might be thinking right now to act this way?
+You can take a question like, "Why is she such a jerk to me?" and slightly shift it to, "I wonder what she might be thinking right now to act this way."
 Right?

-I mean, that puts your brain on such a different path of inquiry when you go from why is she always such a jerk to me, right?
-To what could she be thinking?
-How could her think, feel, and act cycle be working right now to explain why she's acting the way she is.
+I mean that puts your brain on such a different path of inquiry.
+When you go from, "Why is always such a jerk to me?" to "What could she be thinking?
+What could her think-feel-act cycle be working right now to explain why she's acting the way that she is?"
 That question makes you curious, right?
-You don't get a lot of curiosity from why is she always such a jerk to me.
+You don't get a lot of curiosity from, "Why is always such a jerk to me?"

-A question like, why am I so fat becomes, what can I do to take care of my body today?
+A question like, "Why am I so fat?" becomes, "What can I do to take care of my body today?"
 Right?
 It's a small shift, but it gets you thinking in such a different direction.
-I mean, think about where your brain goes when you ask the question, why am I so fat?
+I mean, think about where your brain goes when you ask the question, "Why am I so fat?"
 Does it go anywhere good?
-I don't think so, but when you ask yourself what can I do to take care of my body today, all of a sudden, it gets your brain thinking in a different way because we're not used to using these kinds of powerful questions.
+I don't think so.
+But when you ask yourself, "What can I do to take care of my body today?", all of a sudden it gets your brain thinking in a different way because we're not used to using these kinds of powerful questions.

-And here's the thing this work, of course, applies when it comes to changing your drinking.
-So, why can't I control myself can become?
-What am I in control of?
-Why can't I handle my liquor can become?
-How can I handle this moment differently, or how can I handle this moment without taking the edge off?
-Why is this my struggle becomes what am I learning from this?
-And why me, right?
-I used to ask myself that question all of the time, why me, why me?
-Why's it so hard for me can become why not me?
+And here's the thing.
+This work of course applies when it comes to changing your drinking.
+So "Why can't I control myself?" can become "What am I in control of?"
+"Why can't I handle my liquor?" can become "How can I handle this moment differently?" or "How can I handle this moment without taking the edge off?"
+"Why is this my struggle?" becomes "What am I learning from this?" and "Why me?" right?
+I used to ask myself that question all the time.
+"Why me?
+Why is it so hard for me?" can become "Why not me?"